graphhopper/graphhopper/docs/core/profiles.md

 to the `areas` section of in the custom model file.
 You can then use the name of these areas in the condition we used in the `if/else/else if` statements we saw in the previous sections.

-In the following example we multiply the speed of all edges in an an area called `custom1` with `0.7` and also limit it to `50km/h`.
+In the following example we multiply the speed of all edges in an area called `custom1` with `0.7` and also limit it to `50km/h`.
 Note that each area's name needs to be prefixed with `in_area_`:

 ```yaml